trey-capps/trey-capps.github.io/content/posts/spotify_reddit.md

 Do you ever get tired of being recommended the same songs over and over again while on Spotify?
 If yes, Reddit is a great place to find new and upcoming artists as well as popular songs.
 This project seeks to provide a tool for users to explore certain music subreddits with hope to spot songs they may like.
 This tool also will also provide the option for user to find which songs may be similar to playlist they currently have on Spotify.

 ## Data Collection
 In order to collect data from Reddit, PRAW (API wrapper) can be used.
 All API credentials will be saved in the ```config.py``` file.
 A read-only Reddit instance must be made before gathering posts.
 Once this is completed, we can scrape post data for the last 100 posts.
-Becasue each music subreddit has different title formats it is difficult to create one function to extract songs from all music subreddits.
+Because each music subreddit has different title formats it is difficult to create one function to extract songs from all music subreddits.
 While exploring a solution to this problem, an "extract song" function can be made for each subreddit.
-The steps for the data collection for the 'indieheads' subreddit is outlied as follows:
+The steps for the data collection for the 'indieheads' subreddit are outlined as follows:
 1. Setup the read-only reddit instance
 2. Specify the subreddit of interest
 3. Determine a filtering metric for posts
-    - '[FRESH]' means this post is refering to a 'fresh find' song
+    - '[FRESH]' means this post is referring to a 'fresh find' song
         - This is what we want so we can filter all new posts by this
     - A reddit link most likely not be referring to a song that is on Spotify
 4. Posts have been filtered, so the song title must be extracted.